 Expectations towards safety of vaccines

 Although vaccines used in national immunization programmes (NIPs) are considered safe and effective, vaccines are not risk-free and adverse eventsAdverse event (or adverse experience)Any untoward medical occurrence that may appear during treatment with a pharmaceutical product but which does not necessarily have a causal relationship with the treatment. will occasionally occur following vaccination.
-Public trust in vaccine safetyVaccine safetyThe process of ensuring and monitoring the safety of vaccines. is key to the success of vaccination programmes.
+Public trust in vaccine safetyVaccine safetyThe process of ensuring and monitoring the safety of vaccines. is key to the success of immunisation programmes.

 Vaccines used in NIPs are safe and effective.
 However, like other pharmaceutical products, vaccines are not completely risk-free and adverse events will occasionally result from vaccination.
 Although most adverse events are minor (e.g. redness at injection site, fever), more serious reactions (e.g. seizuresSeizureUncontrolled electrical activity in the brain, resulting in convulsion, physical signs, thought disturbances, or a combination of symptoms., anaphylaxisAnaphylaxisAn acute, multi-system, allergic reaction (IgE mediated) to a substance, such as vaccination, drugs, and food.
 Symptoms of anaphylaxis may include breathing difficulties, loss of consciousness, and a drop in blood pressure.
 This condition can be fatal and requires immediate medical attention.) can occur albeit at a very low frequency.